caderob/hacker-cheatsheet/01 Information Gathering/01 Passive Information Gathering/03 Netcraft (Wappalyzer).md

 # Netcraft (Wappalyzer)

-Lab 1 - Determine what application server is running on www.megacorpone.com
+Lab 1 - From your own Kali VM, use Netcraft to determine what application server is running on www.megacorpone.com.
 >``` shell
 >https://www.wappalyzer.com/lookup/megacorpone.com/
 >```